The Dwarf Planet Pluto

 Temperature: -356°F; -215.55°C

 Fun Pluto Facts: The planet was only discovered in 1930 by the American astronomer Clyde Tombaugh.
-Venetia Burney, an 11 year old England from England, won an international contest to name the planet.
+Venetia Burney, an 11 year old English girl won an international contest to name the planet.
 Pluto keeps the tradition of naming the planets after the Roman Gods.
 It also seemed a good name for such a faraway and mysterious planet!